jaccomoc/jactl/docs/pages/language-guide.md

 ## Dynamic/Weak Typing

-While Jacsal supports the used of specific types when declaring variables and functions, Jacsal can also be used as a weakly or dynamically typed language (also known as "duck typing").
+While Jacsal supports the use of specific types when declaring variables and functions, Jacsal can also be used as a weakly or dynamically typed language (also known as _duck typing_).
 The keyword `def` is used to define variables and functions in situations where the type may not be known up front or where the variable will contain values of different types at different points in time:
 ```groovy